Snoupix/rustbee/README.md

 ### Modules/Binaries

 1. rustbee (bin): The base module is used as the CLI (Command Line Interface) for light control (power state (set/get)/bightness (set/get)/color (set/get)/pair-trust/connect/disconnect)
+1. rustbee-gui (bin): The GUI (Graphical User Interface) that can replace the CLI for a better UX and will also be a WASM module to use the browser instead of natiive GUI
 1. rustbee-daemon (bin): The local filesystem socket running as a background daemon for interprocess communication (IPC) to keep connection with the lights and avoid connect/disconnect on every command (BLE communication is kind of tricky and fails sometimes) and disconnects them on a timeout
 1. rustbee-common (lib): Actual implementations of bluetooth devices and common stuff used by the other binaries
-1. rustbee-gui (bin): The GUI (Graphical User Interface) that can replace the CLI for a better UX and will also be a WASM module to use the browser instead of natiive GUI

 ### TODO

 - [ ] Migrate from unix domain socket to local_socket for interop
-- [ ] Migrate from bluez to bleplug for interop
+- [x] Migrate from bluez to bleplug for interop (lost pair and trust features on the process)
 - [ ] Clarify CLI args (add descriptions)
 - [ ] When finished with GUI impl, try to impl WASM build target
+- [ ] `rustbee gui` should launch the gui executable (get it from PATH)
+- [ ] Impl CLI data lights save and maybe share it with GUI
+- [ ] [CLI] Find a way to select a device with a better UX
+- [ ] Impl `justfile` recipes to replace bash script for a better DX and update README for steps
+- [ ] Impl CI to create and publish binaries
+- [ ] The deamon launch feature should be migrated to common so cli and gui can launch it without bash
+- [ ] Impl a better logging for the daemon and it should log to file itself
+- [ ] setcap of rustbee cli exec to be able to create file socket
+- [ ] setcap of rustbee daemon exec to be able to create log file

 ----